microsoft/azure-devops-auth-samples/OAuthWebSample/README.md

 3. Click **Authorize**

-4. Sign in to Visual Studio Team Services (if prompted)
+4. Sign in to Azure DevOps (if prompted)

 5. Review and accept the authorization request

-If everything is setup properly, Visual Studio Team Services will issue an access token and refresh token and both values will be displayed. **You should keep these values secret**.
+If everything is setup properly, Azure DevOps will issue an access token and refresh token and both values will be displayed. **You should keep these values secret**.
 Also a new authorization will appear in [your profile page](https://app.vssps.visualstudio.com/Profile/View).

 With the access token you can invoke [Visual Studio Team Services REST APIs](https://www.visualstudio.com/docs/integrate/api/overview) by providing the access token in the Authorization header.